youssefsharief/CodilityAlgorithmsPractice/src/dynamic_programming/readme.md

-To understand dynamic programming try to solve the problem in hand with recursion first which is iniffiecient then move from to next algorithm
+The intuition to solve problem like this using DP is to figure out answer to following questions

+Can the problem be solved using recursion?
+Which means can it be represented in terms of smaller sub-problem of same type?
+Do smaller sub-problems get repeated in the recursion tree?
+If yes can the result of smaller problem be stored in a manner that whenever similar sub-problem is encountered result can be accessed in O(1).
+This is usually called memoization.

 1. Recursion
 Calculations are repeated O(n2).

 1. Memoizatoin
 Instead of repeating the calculations, we store it in a log object in the memoized approach which is much more efficient O(n).
-We use recursion also but we do not repeat calcualtions.
+We use recursion also but we do not repeat calculations.
 This is top-down since we try to calculate fib 10 first before attempting to get fib 2 for example